 Is there anything else about the buyer that the sellers should know?

 Engaging the buyer agent in a conversation and asking these two open-ended questions helps us better understand the buyer's level of interest in your home.
 For example, with one of our recent listings, we learned an interested buyer had missed out on 6 other properties before submitting an offer on our listing.
 Because we engaged the buyer agent in a conversation, we learned this buyer was extremely motivated to get their offer accepted.
 Once we had this information we knew we had found the right buyer.
 At that point we also knew we had plenty of room to negotiate this buyer's offer to our client's benefit.

 6) Be kind and helpful to all parties.

 Throughout the negotiation process we prefer to "advocate without being adversarial".
 We help buyers and buyer agents get all of their questions answered quickly, and we keep the tone of all communications upbeat and positive.
 Buyers and buyer agents are more willing to negotiate with a kind and helpful listing agent than one who communicates infrequently and plays the role of "tough negotiator".

 Do you have questions about selling your Madison area home in the coming year?
 Reach out to your favorite Mad City Dream Homes real estate agent for a quick conversation.
 Also, please check in regularly with our home-sellers blog.
-We'll have a lot of great information to share with you in 2020.
+We'll have a lot of great information to share with you in the year ahead.

 This article is published courtesy of: Dan Miller, REALTOR Mad City Dream Homes & RE/MAX Preferred